armandjbeaudoin/quince/README.md

         dolfin-convert mesh/creep_0020.msh mesh/creep_0020.xml
 * Run model
   * jupyter notebook is notebooks/eq_inc.ipynb
+  * a python script, derived from the notebook, is in the src directory
+  * the output **xdmf** files will be placed in the results directory, and may be visualized using paraview